Inflectra/spira-documentation/docs/Spira-User-Manual/User-Product-Management.md

 ## My Assigned Tasks

 This section lists all the product tasks that you have been made the owner of across *all the different products* you are a member of.
 This typically means that the manager of the product in question has assigned development tasks to you that need to be completed so that a release can be completed and/or a requirement can be fulfilled.
-The tasks are listed in ascending date order so that the items with the oldest due-dates are displayed first.
+The tasks are listed by priority: tasks with no priority at the top, and after that the highest priority tasks.
 In addition, each task is displayed with a progress indicator that graphically illustrates its completion against schedule.
 See [Task Tracking](../Task-Tracking/) -- task management for details of the different progress indicators.

 Clicking on the task name hyperlink will take you to the task details page.
 This page will describe the task in more detail, illustrate which requirement and release it is associated with, and also allow you to view the change log of actions that have been performed on it.

 ## My Assigned Incidents

 This section lists all the open incidents you are the owner of, across *all the different products* you are a member of.
 This typically means that the product manager has assigned you to be responsible for resolving the incident.
 In the case of a bug, this can mean actually fixing the problem, whereas for other incident types (e.g. training item) it may mean simply documenting a workaround.
-In either event, this section highlights the open incidents you need to manage, ranked by importance/priority and categorized by type, with the open date displayed to give you a sense of the age of the incident.
+In either event, this section highlights the open incidents you need to manage, ranked by priority (incidents with no priority are at the top) and categorized by type, with the open date displayed to give you a sense of the age of the incident.

 Clicking on the incident name hyperlink takes you to the [incident details page](../Incident-Tracking/#incident-details)) that describes the incident in more detail, and allows you to add new information or change its status to indicate actions taken.
 In addition, if you position the mouse pointer over the name of the incident, a more detailed description is displayed as a "tooltip".

 ## My Detected Incidents

 This section lists all the open incidents that you have detected, across *all the different products* you are a member of.
 These incidents are not necessarily ones that you need to take an active role in resolving, but since you were the originator -- either by executing a test case or just logging a standalone incident -- you can watch them to make sure that they are resolved in a timely manner.
+The incidents shown are ranked by last updated date (most recent at the top).

 Clicking on the incident name hyperlink takes you to the [incident details page](../Incident-Tracking/#incident-details)) that describes the incident in more detail, and allows you to add new information or change its status to indicate actions taken.
 In addition, if you position the mouse pointer over the name of the incident, a more detailed description is displayed as a "tooltip".

 ## Quick Launch